ostev/elm-2d-scene/README.md

 # `elm-2d-scene`

-🚧 This page is under construction. `elm-2d-scene` is not ready for consumpution. 🚧
+🚧 This page is under construction. `elm-2d-scene` is not ready for use. 🚧

 A WebGL-based 2D rendering library that requires no knowledge of WebGL to use.